2.0 Tax Policy

 3.0 Tax Code of Conduct

 This document, approved by the Board (hereafter referred to as the “Board of Directors”) of TOMY UK Co., Ltd and TOMY Europe (Holdings) Ltd (together hereafter referred to as “TOMY”), sets out TOMY’s policy and approach to conducting its tax affairs and dealing with tax risk, and is made available to all the TOMY stakeholders.
-The document will be periodically reviewed and any amendments will be approved by the Board of Directors.
-It is effective from date of publication, and will remain in effect until any amendments are approved by the Board of Directors.
+The document will be annually reviewed and any amendments will be approved by the Board of Directors.
+It is effective for the year ending 31 March 2023.
 It is published in accordance with Schedule 19 of the Finance Act 2016.

 The finance team partners with our business to ensure that: